daniele-rapagnani/kolanut/README.md

 | mainFragmentShaderPath | The path to the main fragment shader | a string | `"main.frag"` |
 | lineVertexShaderPath | The path to the vertex shader used to draw vector polygons | a string | `"main.vert"` |
 | lineFragmentShaderPath | The path to the fragment shader used to draw vector polygons | a string | `"solid.frag"` |

+## Data packs

+You can distribute your game's assets in only one file (plus a `boostrap.ini` if you have one).
+To do this you can simply zip all your game's content and rename the resulting `.zip` archive in `.nut`.

+You are not limited to a single `.nut` archive but any such archive found in the filesystem root will be loaded transparently.
+If a file is contained in more than one archive the one from the first loaded archive will be used.

+Data packs can be used to emulate static libraries, for example you can export a single archive for your game's engine and another one for the game's assets, sharing the engine among different projects or simply redistributing it for others to use.

+You can also override the content of any archive by creating a file with the same path as the one in the archive.
+If an actual file exists for a requested path it will always win on any `.nut` data pack.
+This can be used to monkey patch some files or simply test different assets or make mods.

+The data packs filesystem adds a little bit of overhead when opening/closing files.
+If you know you are not going to use it you can disable it in the project's [`bootstrap.ini`](#configuration).

+## API Documentation

+You can view the latest API documentation [here](https://github.com/daniele-rapagnani/kolanut/tree/master/src/index.md).